 to randomize a new preset hold track and press rec.

 this is a great way to come up with new sounds.

 press and hold track together with any of the white piano keys for two seconds, to store the current parameters as a preset on the held key position. a maximum of 14 presets can be stored per plug.

 while the sequencer is playing you can hold track and press stop to kill all active notes on the current track.

 playback will continue but notes with long release or drone notes will be silenced.

 press and hold track together with the current active track, then press additional track buttons to

 link these tracks together with the first. the originally selected track will be solid white, and the linked tracks will be blinking.

-playing and triggering the original track will now also trigger linked tracks.
+playing the original track will now also trigger linked tracks.

 to unlink the tracks select the original track again.